microcks/microcks-cli/documentation/cmd/importURL.md

   [--caCerts <cert-paths>] \
   [--verbose]
 ```

 Arguments
-- `<specificationFile[:primary]>`:
+-   `<url[:primary]>`:
-A comma-separated list of specification file paths to import.
+A comma-separated list of publicly accessible URLs pointing to specification files.
-Optionally, each file can be suffixed with `:true` or `:false` to indicate whether it's the primary artifact.
+Optionally, each URL can be suffixed with `:true` or `:false` to mark it as a primary artifact.

 | Flag                    | Type    | Required | Description                                                                 |
 |-------------------------|---------|----------|-----------------------------------------------------------------------------|